osx11/Screenshoter/README.md

-# ChromeScreenshoter
+# Screenshoter
-Makes a screenshot of G. Chrome window
+Takes a screenshot of G. Chrome window

 Used packages:
 PIL (Pillow),